1005 N. Marion St.

 Additional Resources

-Felony Probation in Pasco County – Visit the website of the Pasco County Clerk & Comptroller to find out more information about felony probation.
+Felony Probation in Pasco County – Visit the Pasco County Clerk & Comptroller’s website for more information about felony probation.
 In Florida, felony cases are crimes of a more serious nature, punishable by death or imprisonment for more than one year.
-Florida law classifies felony offenses as either a capital felony, felony punishable by life in prison, first-degree, second-degree or third-degree felony.
-Each type of felony charge as a different maximum and minimum penalty.
-To find information on parole cases and parole violations, or to learn more about the restoration of civil rights or clemency, visit the Florida Parole Commission’s website or call toll free to (800) 488-2952.
+Florida law classifies felony offenses as either a capital felony, felony punishable by life in prison, first-degree, second-degree, or third-degree felony.
+Each type of felony charge has a different maximum and minimum penalty.
+To find information on parole cases and violations or to learn more about the restoration of civil rights or clemency, visit the Florida Parole Commission’s website or call toll-free to (800) 488-2952.